Shiloh Fernandez: 2011–present: breakthrough

 Though he lost the Twilight role to Robert Pattinson, Hardwicke liked Fernandez enough to cast him in what would be his first romantic lead, in Red Riding Hood, opposite Amanda Seyfried.
 The role became his Hollywood movie breakthrough, making him a hot commodity.
 MTV Networks' NextMovie.com named him one of the 'Breakout Stars to Watch for in 2011'.
 As he shot into the spotlight, he was the cover model of Nylon Guys March 2011 issue, introducing him as "Hollywood's New Rebel", and was the cover man for the April/May 2011 issue of Da Man magazine.

 In 2013, Fernandez starred in the remake of Evil Dead and in the independent film Syrup, based on the novel of the same name by Max Barry.
-In March 2015, Fernandez earned one of the leading roles in the Canadian thriller film Edge of Winter, who will star along Rossif Sutherland, Joel Kinnaman, Tom Holland, Percy Hynes-White and Rachelle Lefevre.
+In March 2015, Fernandez landed a role in the Canadian thriller film Edge of Winter, starring Rossif Sutherland, Joel Kinnaman, Tom Holland, Percy Hynes-White and Rachelle Lefevre.

 Personal life

 His favorite movie of all time is The Thing Called Love and River Phoenix is his idol.
 Fernandez has stated that if he were not acting, he would have majored in Spanish, moved to South America, and run a banana farm or worked in construction, because he is good with his hands; or, if he was better at it, a writer.
 Fernandez has an affinity for country music, and his dream role is to play a country music star.
 He is a friend of actor Thomas Dekker.
+He married his longtime girlfriend Emily Tremaine during a ceremony on October 8, 2022 at the Cavalli Estate in San Luis Obispo, California.